soft-eng-practicum/softdev2-resources/content/student/chapter-requirements/chapter-teamwork/_index.md

 * happens at least once per sprint

-* is initiated by the team via the "client liason" at a time that is convenient for both the client and the team
+* is initiated by the team via the "client liaison" at a time that is convenient for both the client and the team

 * varies from very formal to casual depending on the client, and from 30 minutes to more than an hour long